How to Create a Social Media Calendar in 5 steps

 7. It leaves extra time to prepare holiday campaigns

-There are some things you cannot plan for, but holidays do not fall under this category.
+You cannot plan for some things, but holidays do not fall under this category.

-To do so, you would have to plan social media campaigns in advance and set measurable goals to track results.
+To do so, you must plan social media campaigns in advance and set measurable goals to track results.

-How to go about creating your social media content calendar
+How to create a social media calendar in 5 steps

 Step 1: Revisit the client onboarding questionnaire